oVirt/v2v-conversion-host/docs/Virt-v2v-wrapper.md

 This will assign half of single CPU to the process.

-To remove a limit (reset to system default) one should assign value `None`.
+To remove a limit one should assign value `unlimited`.

 ### CPU Usage